shapeshed/jekyll.shapeshed.com/_posts/2007-03-26-learning_javascript_creating_content.md

 ---
 layout: post
 title: Learning Javascript - Creating Content
-excerpt: Using Javascript and the DOM you can create content on the fly.
+description: Using Javascript and the DOM you can create content on the fly.
 You can also make sure that if Javascript is turned off things won't go wrong.
 categories: [JavaScript, DOM]
 ---
 ## Creating content